dmorton63/Quantum-OS/README.md

 ## Contributing
 This is revolutionary technology - contributions welcome!

-## License
-To be determined - considering open source options

----
 *Building the future of operating systems*# Quantum-OS

 A modern operating system with quantum computing, AI, and parallel processing capabilities.